Ok! Now that you've made a decision, let's go over how to actually set up your website with Wordpress and Squarespace.

 You can switch your template at any point in time, but I recommend choosing the template that best meets your goal(s).
-Again, I suggest planning out your website before deciding on a template.
+Again, I suggest mapping out your website before deciding on a template.

 Browse Squarespace's template collection by clicking on "Live Preview," and get a feel for the possibilities/limitations of each template.
 For instance, if parallax scrolling is a feature that you want to at least have as an option for your website, you should make sure the template comes with this feature.

-Keep in mind: not all Squarespace templates are created equally.
+Keep in mind: not all Squarespace templates are created equal.
 In fact, some templates are more rigid than others in terms of styling and features (e.g. parallax scrolling, sidebars, full-bleed gallery pages, etc.)

 Click HERE for comparison charts of all the templates and their features.

 I personally recommend Brine—or any template in the Brine family—for its flexibility and functionality.
-If you didn't know, all templates that belong to a "family" share the same basic structure and features.
+FYI, all templates that belong to a "family" share the same basic structure and features.
 Brine is the parent template of its family, meaning that you can rearrange the template to make it look like any of the child templates.
 Brine also encompasses a range of useful styling options, from sticky navigation to layered banner images and more.

 Now, if you really want a sidebar for your website, I'd suggest using Five, which is a great template for bloggers.
 Overall, I would recommend Brine and Pacific for small business owners, online shops, and bloggers seeking website flexibility.
 If you're a shop owner and don't need too many bells and whistles, Galapagos is another beautiful option.

 SIDE NOTE: I love my current template, but I'll most likely switch to Brine in the future.
 I've designed multiple sites with the Brine template, and I just love how much you can customize it.

 2) Start a free trial & create your account.